The cure for trigeminal neuralgia?

 The severe pain occurs in episodes, typically starting from a trigger zone or area which is so sensitive that even a slight stimulus (such as a waft of cold air) may set it off.

-While conventional medicine has no real answer to this dramatic affliction and will only "manage" it with treatments fraught with more or less significant side effects, German dentist Dr Ernesto Adler discovered that trigeminal neuralgias (including long-standing ones) can yield to the elimination of "trigger factors" hidden in the jaw.
+While conventional medicine has no real answer to this dramatic affliction and will only "manage" it with treatments fraught with more or less significant side effects, German dentist Dr Adler discovered that trigeminal neuralgias (including long-standing ones) can yield to the elimination of "trigger factors" hidden in the jawbone.

 Several dramatic cases recounted in Dr. Adler's book are presented in the following, together with a summary of Dr. Adler's approach regarding the cause(s) and cure of trigeminal neuralgia.